tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 - Batch verifications

-  - Batch verifications can be done using one of the Bulletproofs derivative protocols ([Protocol&nbsp;4!](#protocol-4---optimized-verifier-using-multi-exponentiation-and-batch-verification)).
+  - Batch verifications can be done using one of the Bulletproofs derivative protocols.
 This has application where the *Verifier* needs to verify multiple (separate) range proofs at once, for example a blockchain full node receiving a block of transactions needs to verify all transactions as well as range proofs.
 This batch verification is then implemented as one large multi-exponentiation; it is applied to reduce the number of expensive exponentiations.